What We Know: The Helicopter Crash That Killed Kobe Bryant And 8 Others

 The helicopter took off from the John Wayne Airport in Orange County at 9:06 a.m. local time, according to Flightradar24.
 Its destination was Bryant's Mamba Sports Academy in Newbury Park.

-The Sikorsky S-76B was flying in low clouds and fog, and it was operating under "Special VFR" (or Special Visual Flight Rules) status, meaning its pilot had been granted a request to fly in challenging conditions.
-An aviation weather advisory for Sunday morning had warned that poor visibility would require Instrument Flight Rules.
+The Sikorsky S-76B was flying in low clouds and fog, and was operating under "Special VFR" (or Special Visual Flight Rules) status, meaning its pilot had been granted a request to fly in challenging conditions.
+Such a request is uncommon — but not unusual.

+The pilot's SVFR flight plan called for him to stay clear of clouds and fog, and to navigate by using highways and landmarks as references.

+The pilot likely had to file the Special VFR flight plan because the destination, Bryant's sports complex, doesn't have the instrument landing systems that an airport would have to help guide the helicopter to a safe landing.

 I will add this to the #KobeBryant thread.— ☈ Chris Jackson ☈ (@ChrisJacksonSC) January 26, 2020